 Multi-hour energy storage systems can replace these peaking generators as they can discharge energy over this short evening peak timeframe to help meet demand.
 Energy storage systems active in this market generally charge when electricity prices are low, which is typically when renewable generation is high, and discharge at times of peak demand.
 This removes the need to turn on expensive fossil fuel peaking plant, lowers costs to consumers and reduces overall power sector emissions

 Energy storage technologies could also be used to provide a non-wires alternative to network build out to help mitigate peak transmission or distribution network congestion.
 As the electrification of heat and transport adds additional demand to an already constrained grid, energy storage offers a potentially cheaper network reinforcement solution to network operators for the benefit of all users.

 For instance, deployment of storage in large demand centres such as Dublin can help avoid network congestion during peak hours and reduce or defer the need for network reinforcement.
 Behind the meter electricity storage schemes will also have a role to play in managing energy balancing and network congestion, increasing the overall utility of existing grid infrastructure.

-Significant research and development is ongoing across the world on the development of a ‘hydrogen economy’ and it could prove an ideal solution for the all-island Irish market, improving energy sustainability and security, while also facilitating achievement of long-term decarbonisation goals.
+Significant research and development is ongoing across the world on the development of new energy storage solutions and they could prove an ideal solution for the all-island Irish market, improving energy sustainability and security, while also facilitating achievement of long-term decarbonisation goals.